brotatotes/bht-automation/bht gen 3/Luke/Chapter 22/Luke 22 34 bht.md

 # Luke 22:34 Commentary Help Text

 ## BHT:
-This is the only place in the Gospels where our Lord addresses Peter by the name Peter, forewarning the Apostles of the dangers they will face in their mission.
-Unlike before, they must now rely on common resources and even use the sword for defense.
-This warning is repeated in all four Gospels, emphasizing the significance of Peter's denial.
-The name Peter, signifying steadfastness, contrasts sharply with his conduct.
-The cock will not crow until Peter has thrice denied knowing Jesus, showing that this denial will happen before the usual time of cock crowing in the morning.
+This is the only place in the Gospels where Jesus directly addresses Peter by his name, emphasizing the importance of what He is about to say.
+Jesus is warning the apostles of the dangers they will face, urging them to use common resources and even defend themselves with a sword.
+All four Gospels relay Jesus' prophetic message to Peter that he will deny knowing Him three times.
+The significance of Jesus referring to Peter by his steadfast name while foretelling his denial highlights the contrast between his name and his future actions.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "This is the only place in the Gospels where our Lord addresses Peter by the name Peter."
 2. "The meaning of our Lord in this much-controverted passage appears to be, to forewarn the Apostles of the outward dangers which will await them henceforward in their mission."
-3. "unlike the time when He sent them forth without earthly appliances, upheld by His special Providence, they must now make use of common resources for sustenance, yea, and even of the sword itself for defence."
+3. "They must now make use of common resources for sustenance, yea, and even of the sword itself for defence."

 ### Jamieson-Fausset-Brown:
 1. 34. cock . . . crow—"twice"